SolitaryCipher/base16-env/README.md

 # Base16 Env
-A set of scripts to set $base[0-F] environement variables
+A set of scripts to set $base[0-F] environment variables

 ## Use Cases
 * You want a unified way to deal with colors across programs